bear0330/cpp-lru-decorator/README.md

   * Automatically remember combination of arguments to return cached result.
   * Header only.
   * Support multithreading via simply define LRU_DEFAULT_LOCK_LEVEL.
+  * User defined types (class, struct) are also supported, not limited to primitive types.

 # Usage